Hoegen & Associates, P.C. Can Help You Avoid a Breach of Contract

 - Master service agreements

-We are especially experienced in issues regarding the Marcellus Shale project.
+We are especially experienced in issues regarding the Quarry Sales & PUC project.
 As a large project that has a lot of interests involved, situations are constantly changing, and we work with clients in ensuring their contracts are adjusted as needed.

 What is a Breach of Contract?